FlipsideCrypto/livequery-models/README.md

         wallet_address,
         livequery.live.udf_api(
             'POST',
             'https://indulgent-smart-shape.discover.quiknode.pro/{url_key}/',{},rpc_request, --secret value in URL (URL Key).
-Your words will likely be different.
+Your subdomain will likely be different.
 This is just an example URL.
             'quicknode_eth' --registered secret name
         ) AS response
 from create_rpc_request